ivandewolf1/subdivMesh/README.md

 ### step 2
 #### setup Houdini
-this has a samply SOP for Houdini as it's testbed.
+this has a sample SOP for Houdini as it's testbed.
 A free version of Houdini is available here: https://www.sidefx.com/